Admitted Student Information

 Newly Admitted Student Checklist

-After you accept your offer of admission, you will receive an email from the SOE Registration Office requesting that you activate and set-up your Johns Hopkins University Enterprise Directory (JHED) ID and JHU email account.
+After you accept your offer of admission, you will receive an email from the SOE Registrar’s Office requesting that you activate and set-up your Johns Hopkins University Enterprise Directory (JHED) ID and JHU email account.
 JHED is a university-wide online directory of students, staff, and faculty.
 New students need to locate and activate their Login ID.
 The JHED ID and password give admitted students access to a variety of JHU online resources, including online registration and online library services.

-- Follow the prompts to verify your identity and create a password (The minimum character requirements of 8 characters with 2 alpha and 2 numeric)
+- Follow the prompts to verify your identity and create a password.

-International Students: You must use the last 5 digits of an assigned “988” number in place of a social security number when logging into JHED.
-This number is not a US Government issued social security number and is only active within Johns Hopkins.
-You will be provided with this Government ID via email within 24-48 hours of this notification.
+International Students: You must use the last five digits of an assigned “988” number in place of a Social Security number when logging into JHED.
+This number is not a U.S. government-issued Social Security number and is only active within Johns Hopkins.
+You will be provided with this government ID via email within 24 to 48 hours of this notification.
 Prior to the first day of classes, please submit your valid U.S. Social Security number to the Admissions Office.
 After the first day of classes, any change to your government ID (SSN) requires presentation/submission of your Social Security card to the Office of the Registrar.
 Please request additional support through SEAM’s online form.